 Our expertise in HazLoc requirements and local codes allow us to evaluate, assess, test, certify and advise skids, machinery and other types of assemblies in order to streamline acceptance by the engineering, procurement and construction (EPC), end-user or code authority.

-Assemblies, skids and machinery in oil and gas compliance overview
+Evaluations for assemblies, skids and machinery in oil and gas compliance